Creating a customer journey map is vital for any business to optimize its sales and marketing processes.

 If a B2B SaaS company has a longer sales cycle with a more highly considered product or service, the customer journey map should be more complex and done differently.

 Below is an example from HubSpot.
-The first part of their customer journey map includes the various stages of the journey:
+The first part of their customer journey map includes the various stages of the journey throughout each customer touchpoint:

 HubSpot Customer Journey Map Template

-Then, because this is an example of a journey with a longer sales cycle, it also breaks down the stages into substages to dig further into the mindset of the customer.
+Because this is an example of a journey with a longer sales cycle, it also breaks down the stages into substages to dig further into the mindset of a potential customer.

 HubSpot Customer Journey Substages

-As a customer moves from, say, Subscriber to MQL in the Consideration Stage, he or she will experience different emotions and require different touchpoints to move through the sales funnel.
+As a customer moves from, say, Subscriber to MQL in the Consideration Stage, they will experience different emotions and require different touchpoints to move through the sales funnel.

-For example, a blog subscriber or newsletter subscriber might not even be able to afford your product or service, so it wouldn’t make sense to assign him or her a sales rep and waste that rep’s time.
+For example, a blog subscriber or newsletter subscriber might not even be able to afford your product or service, so it wouldn’t make sense to assign them a sales rep and waste that rep’s time.

-However, once a subscriber becomes an MQL, and you know he or she fits your customer profile you can start treating this person as a real potential customer by dedicating more time and resources.
+However, once a subscriber becomes an MQL, and you know they fit your customer profile you can start treating this person as a real potential customer by dedicating more time and resources.

 This also makes for a more relevant experience from your customer’s perspective.
-No one likes to be hassled to buy a product he or she cannot afford.
+No one likes to be hassled to buy a product they can't afford.

 What Makes a Good Customer Journey Map

-Above we walked through several interesting customer journey map examples and discussed the pros and cons.
-Now, as you get ready to create your own map, let’s talk about key elements to keep in mind.
+Above we walked through several interesting examples of customer journey maps and discussed the pros and cons.
+Now, as you get ready to create your own map, let’s talk about key elements to keep in mind for best practices.

-1. It Should Be Based on a Market Research Plus Real Customer Data
+1. It Should Be Based on Market Research Plus Real Customer Data

 Customer Journey Market Research